 In August 1791, James Dunkin sailed the Liberty to join the Friendship in the Isles of Scilly.
 Surprised by a small boat, two Revenue Officers were killed leading to James Dunkin also becoming a fugitive from justice.
 This is covered in the Troze article Merchants and Smugglers in C18 Penzance: the brothers John and James Dunkin.

 The Customs Office seemed now to take the initiative and in June 1792, they conducted the first raid on the battery of guns at Prussia’s Cove.
 This led to a charge of smuggling against Charles Carter which led to his trial in 1793.

 They tried another attack in February 1794 where John Carter was supervising the landing of smuggled goods.
 He too was charged – although the Officers were reluctant to serve the arrest warrant without the support of armed men – but mysteriously, the case was never fully prosecuted and in 1794 the case was dropped.

 These twenty five turbulent years ended with Harry Carter and James Dunkin in hiding, and John Carter having narrowly got off a charge.
-By 1795 Harry Carter had returned complete with a devotion to Methodism.
-After the deaths of his two smuggling brothers, Charles and John, he picked up his pen in 1809 to begin his autobiography, the only known autobiography of a (reformed) smuggler.
+By 1795 Harry Carter had returned, complete with a devotion to Methodism.
+After the deaths of his two smuggling brothers, Charles and John, he picked up his pen in 1809 to tell his story, the only known autobiography of a (reformed) smuggler.